 In our second year, South London Gives continued to contribute to the numbers of people from black and mixed-race communities signing up to the blood donation register.
 NHSBT estimate that 40,000 new donors from these groups are required to meet the needs of sickle cell patients across the UK.

 Recognising the urgent need for blood donors from black and mixed-race communities in London and Birmingham, Give Blood, Spread Love, England will continue to use new media to build awareness, share facts, breakdown myths and direct people to not only sign up to the blood donation register online, but to go a step further by asking peers to do the same.

 Through building a community of social media users, the “Give Blood Squad”, to represent and share our message, the campaign aims to address young and socially engaged audiences, as well as build partnerships with likeminded community groups, university societies, Haemoglobinopathy Coordinating Centers (HCCs), hospitals and businesses of interest.

 Join the Give Blood Squad.
 Contact: firstname.lastname@example.org

-Give Blood, Spread Love will have a team of volunteers dedicated to raising awareness in London and Birmingham.
+Give Blood, Spread Love, England will have a team of volunteers dedicated to raising awareness nationally.
 Our volunteers will invest more involvment than our “squad”, by commiting to more hours of support.
 Our volunteers will share online messaging, as well as develop relationships with both organisations and individuals, to join and contribute to our cause.